 - Blurred vision

-While dry eye can be a chronic condition, our doctors can prescribe treatment.
+While dry eye can be a chronic condition, Our doctors can prescribe treatment.
 This will keep your eyes healthy, more comfortable, and prevent your vision from being affected.
 Specific treatments aim to restore or maintain the normal amount of tears in the eye to minimize dryness or related discomfort and to maintain eye health.

-To learn more about this condition, watch the video above.
+To learn more about this condition, watch the video below.
 Please contact our office to schedule an appointment with us if you are experiencing any discomfort in your eyes, or if you feel that you have insufficient eye moisture.

 Treatment of Dry Eye